crossbario/autobahn-js/doc/index.rst

 Where to go from here
 ---------------------

-:ref:`gettingstarted` gives a brief overview of requirements,  how to get |ab|, and where to get an application router which you need to route the application traffic of your JavaScript application.
+:doc:`gettingstarted` gives a brief overview of requirements,  how to get |ab|, and where to get an application router which you need to route the application traffic of your JavaScript application.

-The :ref:`tutorials` take you step-by-step through simple sample applications that introduce core WAMP functionality and concepts.
+The :doc:`tutorial` take you step-by-step through simple sample applications that introduce core WAMP functionality and concepts.

-The :ref:`examples overview page <examples_overview>` lists code examples covering a broader range of uses cases and advanced WAMP features.
+The :doc:`examples overview page <examples_overview>` lists code examples covering a broader range of uses cases and advanced WAMP features.

 The `Demos <http://crossbar.io/>`_ give the opportunity to play around with some live sample applciations made using |ab| and `Crossbar.io <http://crossbar.io/>`_, an application router which uses WAMP.

-The :ref:`reference` provides details for the entire API.
+The :doc:`reference` provides details for the entire API.

 .. note:: The documentation for older versions of |ab|, which implement WAMP v1, can be accessed here.
 The current version of |ab| no longer supports WAMP v1.
 WAMP v2 adds a lot of features and some completely new capabilities, so consider upgrading.